python/cpython/Doc/library/imp.rst

-   searched, but first it searches a few special places: it tries to find a built-in module with the given name (:const:`C_BUILTIN`), then a frozen module (:const:`PY_FROZEN`), and on some systems some other places are looked in as well (on the Mac, it looks for a resource (:const:`PY_RESOURCE`); on Windows, it looks in the registry which may point to a specific file).
+   searched, but first it searches a few special places: it tries to find a built-in module with the given name (:const:`C_BUILTIN`), then a frozen module (:const:`PY_FROZEN`), and on some systems some other places are looked in as well (on Windows, it looks in the registry which may point to a specific file).

    If search is successful, the return value is a 3-element tuple ``(file, pathname, description)``: